eclipse/kiso-testing/docs/introduction/integration_test.rst

     pykiso -c configuration_file --variant var1 --variant var2 --branch-level daily --branch-level nightly

+In order to utilise the SetUp/TearDown test-suite feature, users have to define a class inheriting from BasicTestSuiteSetup (:py:meth:`pykiso.test_coordinator.test_suite.BasicTestSuiteSetup`) or BasicTestSuiteTeardown (:py:meth:`pykiso.test_coordinator.test_suite.BasicTestSuiteTeardown`).
+For each of these classes, the following methods test_suite_setUp or test_suite_tearDown must be overridden with the behaviour you want to have.

+.. note:: Because the python unittest module is used in the background, all methods starting with "def test_" are executed automatically

 Find below a full example for a test suite/case declaration :

 .. code:: python